tmaklin/tigz/README.md

 cmake ..
 make -j
 ```
-This will create the paraz executable in the `build/bin` directory.
+This will create the tigz executable in the `build/bin` directory.

 ## License
-paraz is licensed under the [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause).
+tigz is licensed under the [BSD-3-Clause license](https://opensource.org/licenses/BSD-3-Clause).
 A copy of the license is supplied with the project, or can alternatively be obtained from [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).

 ### Dependencies
 - libdeflate is licensed under the [MIT license](https://opensource.org/license/mit).